The Rodan Foundation’s Publication for The Love Awakening

 Our Bay Area certified teachers also offer free introductory classes.
 Contact teachers directly for specific dates, additional days and times, presentations at your location, and follow our Facebook page for updates.

-The Embrace of AcceptanceTM is a four part guided meditation series which uses profound philosophy and gentle guidance to deepen your healing relationship with yourself as you are connected with the empowering presence of acceptance.
-Listen to a free recording on our website and discover more about our organization and activities: theloveawakening.org
+The Embrace of LoveTM is a guided meditation series which uses profound philosophy and gentle guidance to deepen your healing relationship with yourself as you are connected with the empowering presence of acceptance.
+Listen to a free recording on The Love Awakening's website and discover more about our organization and activities: theloveawakening.org

 Experience a video podcast of Rev. Clarke Carraway's inspired Presentation of Truth.

 "Like" The Love Awakening on Facebook and join our community.